These are links to points of interest listed on this page

 Middle of Main Street Images Comparison

-Terraces of houses on right of Before Image were known variously as Gascoigne Terrace and Colliery Row but Fred Knowles recalls the terrace being known as Long Curtain Row which refers to their tall, thin windows.
+Terraces of houses on right of Before Image were known variously as Gascoigne Row and Colliery Row but Fred Knowles recalls the terrace being known as Long Curtain Row which refers to their tall, thin windows.
 Eagle house is behind the telegraph pole.
 A rather ugly extension has been added to the house.
 The earlier photo is about 1935 and the later is about 1971 ( Date Info Courtesy of Steve Norman Nov 2019)

 Lower Briggate

 In View 2 the shop on the right is Dimlers Pork butchers.
 This was well respected business before WW1.
 Unfortunately, to the dismay of the community, this family of German origin disappeared overnight in WW1, presumably interned.
 They were never seen again.
-This shop is now (2023)The Cobblers.
+This shop is now (2024)The Cobblers.
 The building next to Dimlers became Jordan’s then Ratcliffes Newsagents.
 They had moved from premises at the bottom of Church Lane which were demolished to make way for a new library.
-Ratcliffe’s shop is now the location of new buildings housing Ison Harrison Solicitor.
-Another family in WW1, the Webers, who had been jewellers were also interned.
+Ratcliffe’s shop is now the location of new buildings housing Ison Harrison Solicitor(2024).
 The shop next door on the left of Dimlers is James (Jim) Breckon’s Sweet Shop.
 Known locally as Daddy Breckon.
+The white building, centre right, is now (2024) La Bella Vita Italian restaurant.
+In the far distance is the Old Garforth Urban District Offices.

 Hewitts Row

 This terrace was in what in is now Barley Hill Road Car Park.
 It was also known as Dancer Row.
 The entrance to these was between Ratcliffes Newsagent/ Ison Harrison and Dimlers/Garforth Cobblers Properties.
 On the other side of the terrace, facing Barley Hill Road, was a large clay hole which Marshals Bricks used.
 During the winter local children found a good place for sledging.
-The photograph was taken in 1967 and shows a white mini which belonged to Helen Ratcliffe
+The photograph was taken in 1967 and shows a white mini which belonged to Helen Ratcliffe.

 Image Courtsey of Leodis